 Grias di dear CrowdFarmer,

 My name is Ramona Besler.
 My professional path first led me to social work.
 During my studies I worked on a small goat farm in Spain during semester break - to feel my body and not just my head.
 This month really touched me and grounded me.
-It showed me that I felt much more at home in agriculture - in touch with nature, animals, physical activity and the seasons - than in social pedagogy.
+It showed me that I felt much more at home in agriculture, - in the connection with nature, the animals, physical activity and the seasons - than in social pedagogy.

 So I decided to train as a farmer on a Demeter farm at Lake Constance.
 After my apprenticeship, I gained further experience and impressions during an alpine summer in Switzerland and three very instructive years on the road on a traditional peregrination.
 I was then able to consolidate and deepen all these experiences, impressions and knowledge at the master school for organic farming.